Pixar theory: The true identity of Andy's Mum revealed?

-Briefly, he suggests that Andy's Mum was the original owner of cowgirl Jessie when she was a child, which would make her Emily (the owner Jessie tearfully recalls in 'Toy Story 2').
+As he claims, it's a theory that'll blow your mind, and it really does.
+According to this idea, Andy's Mum was the original owner of Jessie when she was a child, which would make her Emily (the owner Jessie tearfully recalls in 'Toy Story 2').
 Visual evidence suggests that the red cowboy hat Andy wears as a child was Emily's (Andy's Mum's) and has been passed down to him.
-See the pics.

 We see Emily's bedroom during Jessie's song 'When Somebody Loved Me' in 'Toy Story 2' and the same hat lies on her bed.
 Emily's also wearing hers during the montage.
 The only discrepancy is the white band missing on Andy's.
 However, Jon puts this down to it being 20-30 years old, and has simply come off or worn away.
 Importantly though, one image does imply the white band has been removed, as we can see where it once was.